Extracting Dynamical Models from Data: Function Space for

+In comparison to the function space for a Fourier series, the constraint on $Y$ appears much stronger: with Fourier series it is only required that the function being modeled be periodic, piecewise $C^1$.
+Also, one might note that in Eq.~\ref{eqn:convergence}, $h(X_n)$ supplants the role of a partial sum of the Fourier series \citep{Olver-PDE-2020} in a similar convergence criterion.

-Finally, the reader should understand that this section contains two very new results for this class of regression-type approach.
-It is the first time that (1) the uncertainty has been quantified for a dynamical model derived from ML; (2) the feature space has been derived in a principled way.
-Keep in mind that this general class of regression-type approaches for modeling dynamical systems has a history spanning over 30 years.
+Finally, the reader should understand that this section contains two new results for this class of regression-type approaches.
+It is the first time that (1) the uncertainty has been quantified for a dynamical model derived from ML; (2) the set of features ($X_n$) has been derived in a principled way.